Research can be a daunting task.

 2. Select the items you would like to use by clicking on the small box next to it.

-3. Locate the “Send To” box (it is usually on the right hand side of the top bar) and click on the down arrow on “send to” and choose Destination as “citation Manager” and download the selecvted citations.
+3. Locate the “Send To” box (it is usually on the right hand side of the top bar) and click on the down arrow on “send to” and choose Destination as “citation Manager”* and/or "file"** and select Format to reflect as Medline/pubmed and download the selected citations.
 Save the file to the desktop, in a folder, or on a removable drive, etc. Remember where you saved and under what name!

 5. Return to your RefWorks screen.
 Locate the “references” option and choose “import.”
 Make sure to see the following on the screen: · Import Filter/Data Source - shows NLM PubMed · Database – shows PubMed in the box.
 Import References into Folder - defaults to last imported folder or you can create a new folder to place the PubMed references